miracleray/aus-rodent-skulls/README.md

 * **01-extract-data-for-analyses.Rmd** Takes landmark data from Viewbox and prepares it for analysis in *geomorph*.
 Extracts both 3D coordinate data as well as the metadata about each specimen stored in the filename.
 Separates coordinate data into two datasets based on big or small patch protocol.
 * **02-run-GPA-with-sliding.Rmd** Prepares the matrices needed by *geomorph* to slide patch and curve semi-landmarks.
 Explains landmark naming conventions needed to use this script on different datasets.
 Runs GPA.
 * **03-find-bilateral-symmetry.Rmd** Runs GPA with bilateral symmetry and merges the symmetric shape output with centroid size data from the first GPA.
+* **04-calculate-user-error.Rmd** Takes out replicated specimens from the shape data, finds their duplicates, and runs a simple user error analysis.
+Creates datasets without replicates used for the rest of the analyses.
-* **04-compare-patch-protocols.Rmd** Plots PCAs colored by genus to compare variation captured by the small and big patch protocols.
+* **05-compare-patch-PCAs.Rmd** Plots PCAs colored by genus to compare the variation captured by small and big patch protocols.